zevv/gemini-android-kernel-3.18/README.md

-Fork of the Gemini Android 3.18 Linux kernel as published by Planet Computers.
+This is a fork of the Gemini Android 3.18 Linux kernel as published by Planet Computers.
+(Which really deserves a big "thank you!", it is really great that Planet was able to deliver!)

 This fork has some small fixes and workarounds for bugs/issues on the Gemini PDA.